WikiMANNia/Mediawiki-Extension-HitCounters/README.md

 * $wgEnableAddPageId = false;              Set to true to display the page id on [[Special:PopularPages]].
 * $wgEnableAddTextLength = false;          Set to true to display the page length on [[Special:PopularPages]].
 * $wgEnableCountersAtTheFooter = false;    Set to true to display them at the footer.
+* $wgNumberOfMostViewedPages = 10;         Set the Number of Most Viewed Pages
 * $wgHitcounterUpdateFreq = 1;

 ## Background